» Currently browsing: Thank You Notes

 Wheat

-May 13th, 2007 at 00:01 am »
+May 13th, 2007 at 00:01 am » Comments (12)

-Comments (0)It’s Mother’s Day - I’ll be fixing all her favorite things for mine
+It’s Mother’s Day – I’ll be fixing all her favorite things for mine

 But there are always other women who influence our lives, so I thought I tell you about one who just might be responsible for my addiction to string

-This time last year I had the great pleasure to speak with that then about to retire owners of Goldman’s Yarn.
-They were retiring after SEVENTY YEARS “in the business” These shop owners NEVER made that child feel that her choices in techniques were inferior.
-Mrs Goldman also never made me feel bad when I chose “practical” yarns.
-What she did was to instill in me a respect for the craft and a belief that I should always use the best materials I could afford and do the work to the
+What she did was to instill in me a respect for the craft and a belief that I should always use the best materials I could afford and do the work to the highest standard I was capable of.

 She knew, that in order to spend time (cause the Lord knows I did not have very much money) in her store I was giving up another special treat.
 Twice a month, if there was a show we could agree on, my brother and I were allowed to take the bus to the theater and see a movie - about a block from her store.

 My brothers ‘covered’ for me.
 They went to the movies after escorting me to the store, and came back for me after the show.
-We never lied, but eventaully we did get “caught”.
+We never lied, but eventually we did get “caught”.
 Once we could sit down again, and after my Dad visited the shop, I had permission to continue.

 Mrs Goldman took the time on more than one occasion to show me more advanced stitches, the basics of Knitting, how to read BOTH Knit & Crochet symbol based patterns -